chen0040/spring-security-csrf-angular-4-demo/README.md

 # Setup

+### spring-boot-application with spring security and CSRF enabled

 To use this project create a database named spring_boot_slingshot in your mysql database (make sure it is running at localhost:3306)

 ```sql